sarkis1997/functional-programming/README.md

 3. Open the complete file in your code editor of choice.

 ## The assignment
-The assignment was to make a data visualisation which uses real data that is fetched from a server. \
+The assignment was to create a interactive data visualisation which uses external data. \
 The visualisation should be made with D3 and plain HTML, CSS and JavaScript.

 ## Concept
 I came with the idea to make something like a collapsible force layout (https://bl.ocks.org/mbostock/1062288).
 The idea is to collect a type of collection and to show the geolocations of it.
 Each circle will stand for a continent and the size of it will stand for the amount.
 I've chosen for this style of data visualization, because I think that the interaction fits good in my concept.
 And it's also scalable.
 If I would like I could bring the whole collection in map.
 First I'll bring up the type of object and after the geolocation with the size.
+If the geolocation sublevel items, it will be clickable.
+On click the sublevels will be shown.

 <img src="https://github.com/sarkis1997/functional-programming/blob/master/src/assets/concept.png">